Advice > Software engineering

 Discounted stock-purchase program

-• Goal: At the time of writing Meta does not provide that benefit whereas other FAANG companies do.
+• Goal: At the time of writing, Meta does not provide that benefit, whereas other FAANG companies do.

-• Confirm with your recruiter: My understanding is that Meta does not provide a Discounted stock-purchase program?
+• Confirm with your recruiter: My understanding is that Meta does not provide a discounted stock-purchase program?
 Is this correct or did I miss this information somewhere?

 Remote policy

 • Question: My understanding is that Meta employees have to spend 3 days per week in the office.
-Is that correct or does a different remote policy apply to this role?
+Is that correct, or does a different remote policy apply to this role?

 Vacations

-• Goal: At the time of writing Meta’s paid time off is 21 days per year which might be lower than your current company or other companies you’re in the process with.
+• Goal: At the time of writing, Meta’s paid time off is 21 days per year, which might be lower than your current company or other companies you’re in the process with.

-Once you’ve identified the main weaknesses in your initial job offer, you’re ready to craft a counter offer email.
+Once you’ve identified the main weaknesses in your initial job offer, you’re ready to craft a counteroffer email.

 Can you lose your Meta job offer by negotiating?

-No, as long as you negotiate politely and respectfully, you won't lose your Meta job offer.
 Meta has invested significantly in interviewing you.
-Once they make you an offer to join, the tables turn and the recruiter's job is to convince you to accept the offer.
+Once they make you an offer to join, the tables turn, and the recruiter's job is to convince you to accept the offer.

-3. Send a counter offer email to your recruiter
+3. Send a counteroffer email to your recruiter

-3.1 Consider setting a “walk away” number
+3.1 Consider setting a “walk-away” number

 How will you know if you’ve negotiated successfully?

-Before starting a negotiation, it can be helpful to write down your “walk away” number.
-Your “walk away” number is the minimum number or set of conditions you’re willing to accept.
+Before starting a negotiation, it can be helpful to write down your “walk-away” number.
+Your “walk-away” number is the minimum number or set of conditions you’re willing to accept.

 If you manage to negotiate an offer that’s above that number, you’ll accept it.
 If you don’t, then you’ll walk away and stay at your current company, or continue interviewing.

-The main benefit of the first approach is its simplicity.
-It minimizes back and forth and also makes it clear to your recruiter by how much the initial offer needs to be increased to bring you onboard.
-The main downside of this approach is that you might not maximize your total compensation because your walk away number might be lower than the maximum offer Meta was willing to make you.
-You also obviously can’t use that approach if the initial offer you received is already higher than your walk away.
+Cons: You might not be able to maximize your total compensation because your walk-away number could be lower than the maximum offer Meta was willing to make you.
+You also obviously can’t use that approach if the initial offer you received is already higher than your walk-away.

-The main benefit of the second approach is that it has more upside than the first one.
-You’re more likely to maximize total compensation using that approach.
-The main downside is it will involve more questions, pushback and back and forth with your recruiter.
+Cons: It will involve more questions, pushback, and back and forth with your recruiter.
 In other words, it’s more work and discomfort to go through.
 Working with a seasoned job offer negotiator can help a lot if you pick that approach.

-3.2 Write your counter offer email
+3.2 Write your counteroffer email

-First, an email puts you in complete control of what you’re communicating and so you can’t be derailed by questions the recruiter throws at you.
-Second, your recruiter will be able to easily forward that email to their team to review and increase your offer.
+• First, an email puts you in complete control of what you’re communicating, and so you won't be derailed by questions the recruiter throws at you.

 Here are example email templates you could use.

-Non-negotiable counter offer email template
+Non-negotiable counteroffer email template

 Hi X,